 This blog is my first attempt at developing a passive income stream, I don’t think I will have enough traffic at the end of 2016 to meet this goal but I hope to turn a corner next year.
 Other ways I plan on generating passive income – add to my dividend stock positions and flip a house to rent under my family LLC.

 While I did do a ton of work on this site, it is not a significant generator of income yet.
-And is DEFINETELY not passive.
+And is DEFINITELY not passive.
 I didn’t add to my REIT stock positions either.
 Will need to re-think this going into 2017.

 Flip a house (Family LLC)